hackclub/scrappy/README.md

 - `/scrappy-webring`: adds or removes someone to your webring
 - *Remove* a post: delete the Slack message and Scrappy will automatically update for you
 - *Edit* a post: edit the Slack message and it will automatically update for you
-- *Post* an existing Slack message to Scrapbook by reacting to it with the `:scrappy:` emoji (Note: If it isn't working, make sure Scrappy is added to the channel by mentioning `@scrappy`)
+- *Post* a message to the `#scrapbook` channel or add an existing Slack message to Scrapbook by reacting to it with the `:scrappy:` emoji (Note: If it isn't working, make sure Scrappy is added to the channel by mentioning `@scrappy`)

 ## Contributing